top of page

 Safeguarding Policy

 At Mothers CAN (Mothers’ Climate Action Network) we want everyone to feel safe when participating in our groups and activities.
-We all have a legal responsibility to do everything we can to keep children and vulnerable adults safe and to report any concerns we have about their welfare.
+We believe that everyone has the right to be kept safe from harm, exploitation and abuse.

-These guidelines provide some helpful tips for making sure your group is a safe space and any concerns are dealt with effectively.
+These guidelines provide some helpful tips for making sure all members of the Mothers CAN network know what their safeguarding responsibility is.
 Following these guidelines means our network can be safe, effective and focused on taking action.

 Who needs to read this?